 She has also been part of the Postgraduate Research Experience Programme in Political Economy (PREPPE), a collaborative project researching the political economy of the Harvey Weinstein sexual abuse scandal.
-Specifically, it explores the politics – and political economy – of scandal as a site of contestation in the context of the gendered dynamics of sexual violence.
+Specifically, this project explored the politics of scandal as a site of contestation in the context of gendered dynamics of sexual violence.

 Remi’s research interests convene in their common concern with the everyday lived experience of individuals within capitalism, and the political economy of production and consumption.
 She is interested in the experiences of neoliberal development in the global South, as well as the increasing informalisation and insecurity of work across the global economy.
 Relatedly, she is interested in issues of labour exploitation and supply chain governance, particularly in worker-driven initiatives to improve working conditions in a variety of industries.

 Remi is also interested in the everyday experience of capitalism in terms of how individuals ‘know’ the economy, and subsequently how they perceive themselves and act within it, with a specific focus on ideas and practices of ‘ethical’ consumption.
 This requires understanding how the economy is represented to individuals, and how that shapes understanding of – and therefore behaviour within – processes and dynamics of the economy itself.